me7alix/me7aLang/README.md

 # me7aLang

 **me7aLang** (metaLang) is a general-purpose low-level programming language created for educational purposes.
-The compiler is written in **C**, with a small number of dependencies and a simple design focused on clarity and learning.
+The compiler is kind of toyish, written in **C**, with a small number of dependencies and a simple design focused on clarity and learning.

 ## Features
 - Written entirely in C